danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

     $."store"."book".0

 The leading `$` represents the root JSON value.
-The jsoncons implementation allows single and double quoted as well as unquoted names.
-Unquoted names must not contain spaces, and spaces before and after the name are ignored.
+Unquoted names in the dot notation are restricted to digits 0-9, letters A-Z and a-z, the underscore character _, and unicode coded characters that are non-ascii.
+Note that names with hyphens must be quoted.

 Select the first (indexed 0) book using the bracket-notation: